-At the same time, the United Nations itself has varied records of partnership and engagement with FBOs and religious leaders.
-Indeed, some, like United Nations Population Fund (UNFPA), have a legacy which goes back to the 1970s around research aimed at ensuring that the language of UN advocacy - in this case around health - is strengthened by the teachings of religion.
-Others, like the World Bank, International Labour Organisation (ILO), United Nations Environment Programme (UNEP), Joint United Nations Programme on HIV/AIDS (UNAIDS) and United Nations Children's Fund (UNICEF) cultivated these partnerships largely around advocacy, care and service delivery respectively, more towards the late 1990s and into the Millennium.
+Some UN entities, like United Nations Population Fund (UNFPA), have a legacy that goes back to the 1970s around research aimed at ensuring that the language of UN advocacy - in this case around health - is strengthened by the teachings of religion.
+Others, like the World Bank, International Labour Organisation (ILO), United Nations Environment Programme (UNEP), Joint United Nations Programme on HIV/AIDS (UNAIDS) and United Nations Children's Fund (UNICEF) cultivated these partnerships largely around advocacy, care and service delivery respectively, more towards the late 1990s and into the millennium.
 Yet others began relatively recently (i.e. well into the mid-2000s), to investigate the potential and/or publicly note the importance of actual outreach to and partnership with faith-based entities - e.g. United Nations High Commissioner for Refugees (UNHCR) and the UN Department of Political Affairs.
 An important nuance here is that the experience of outreach to and with faith-based actors can differ within the one office/entity/body/agency.
 Consequently, the overall approaches towards such partnerships vary widely.
 Most UN development agencies and humanitarian relief actors are relatively more cognizant of the potential and value of such partnerships.

 No matter what the level of experience, transparency of the track record or even acceptability of the discourse of partnership, there is little dispute that the UNFPA has raised the visibility of this "conversation" within the UN system.
 UNFPA has been a driving force behind convening the UN system to call for a collective platform within the broader organisation to reflect critically, and in a studied manner, on the purpose, objectives, methods, lessons learned and pros and cons of such engagements.
-These efforts are visible in a myriad of ways, and from the outset were enabled thanks to support of one donor government: Switzerland; and are now continuing with support from the Norwegian Agency for Development Cooperation (Norad).

 UNFPA was the first UN entity to undertake a 'mapping' of its own engagement with FBOs, focusing on the years from 2000 to 2007.
 This inspired other UN sister agencies to undertake similar (and far more detailed and well-constructed) accounting of their respective outreach with FBOs and wider religious communities.
 UNFPA launched the UN's first Global Interfaith Network and database for population and development issues, in 2008.